jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 The piece of equipment is a mechanical cog with an embedded rune.
 Despite its damaged state, it emits a faint, magical aura.

 **Investigation and Deciphering**:
-   - **Intelligence (Investigation) DC 12**: Recognize that the note is partially ciphered.
+   - **Intelligence (Investigation) DC 12** Recognize that the note is partially ciphered.
-   - **Wisdom (Perception) DC 10**: Notice the matching rune symbol on both the note and equipment piece.
+   - **Wisdom (Perception) DC 10** Notice the matching rune symbol on both the note and equipment piece.
    - **Consulting Sammul**:
      - Sammul can assist with the cipher.
-     - **Intelligence (Arcana) DC 15**: Sammul explains that the symbol is an old rune associated with navigation and frost magic.
+     - **Intelligence (Arcana) DC 15** Sammul explains that the symbol is an old rune associated with navigation and frost magic.
-   - **Intelligence (History) DC 12**: Recognize references to ancient frost magic and artifacts used in Jhed.
+   - **Intelligence (History) DC 12** Recognize references to ancient frost magic and artifacts used in Jhed.
-   - **Intelligence (Investigation) DC 15**: Fully decipher the message in the note.
+   - **Intelligence (Investigation) DC 15** Fully decipher the message in the note.

 **Deciphered Message**:
    - Indicates that the volunteers are malfunctioning and behaving erratically.
    - Suggests seeking out the Frostfinder, a magical compass, necessary to navigate to Dhuren Tol and find The Frostrunner ice sled.

 **After Deciphering**:
-   - **Information**: The deciphered note clearly indicates that the volunteers are failing.
+   - **Information** The deciphered note clearly indicates that the volunteers are failing.
 The note suggests seeking out the Frostfinder to repair The Frostrunner ice sled.
-   - **Guidance**: The mention of the Frostfinder gives the party a clear objective.
+   - **Guidance** The mention of the Frostfinder gives the party a clear objective.
 They learn that the Frostfinder can be found in a cave infested with ice trolls, led by Gragnar the Frostbite.
    - **Next Steps**:
      - The party knows they must secure the Frostfinder to navigate effectively and reach Dhuren Tol.
      - The broken equipment piece is a part of The Frostrunner’s navigation system, highlighting the importance of repairing the sled for safe travel.